corona-warn-app/cwa-server/docs/architecture-overview.md

 The mobile application will use a CDN for fetching files, which mirrors all files as a transparent proxy present in the object store.

-### Verification Backend
+### Verification Server

-Note: The verification backend design will be available soon as discussions are ongoing.
+Note: The verification server design will be available soon as discussions are ongoing.

-The verification backend supports the user's journey beginning at scanning the QR code printed on the documentation of the SARS-CoV-2 test until the upload of diagnosis keys when the user was tested positive.
-Testing labs will update the Verification Backend when a SARS-CoV-2 test result is positive.
-Since the QR code is linked to a test, the mobile application will be able to fetch a test-positive notification from the Verification Backend, along with a TAN.
+The verification server supports the user's journey beginning at scanning the QR code printed on the documentation of the SARS-CoV-2 test until the upload of diagnosis keys when the user was tested positive.
+Testing labs will update the verification server when a SARS-CoV-2 test result is positive.
+Since the QR code is linked to a test, the mobile application will be able to fetch a test-positive notification from the verification server, along with a TAN.
 The TAN will be used as an authorization token when the user uploads the diagnosis keys of the past 14 days.

-Therefore, from a CWA Server perspective, the Verification Backend provides an endpoint for TAN verification.
+Therefore, from a CWA Server perspective, the verification server provides an endpoint for TAN verification.

 ## Security